 Our fourth and final choice of fabric is existing stock available at fabric suppliers.
 This is also called deadstock by some, but here we differentiate between the excess ordered by big brands that is unused, and stock of fabrics that are warehoused in fabric mills due to small overruns or new colours for sampling.

-Our recycled zippers are made from the rPET recycling process that coverts waste post-consumer plastic into fibres that are reused to make zippers, pullers and other fittings, like in the diagram below.
+Our recycled zippers are made from the rPET recycling process that converts waste post-consumer plastic into fibres that are reused to make zippers, pullers and other fittings, like in the diagram below.
 More information on the recycled fittings that we use can be found here.